mskri/tech-dictionary/README.md

 # Techdionary - Tech abbreviations, terms, words and phrases you can easily search.

 IT world is full of mysterious and incomprehensible abbreviations and words.
-Finding meaning to them can sometimes be difficult and time consuming .
+Finding a meaning to them can sometimes be difficult and time-consuming.
 Here's a concentrated alphabetical list of tech abbreviations, terms, words and phrases you can easily search.

 ## The list